 Luke 1:26-33 (KJV)

-Today Christians around the world are celebrating Christmas – attending churches, saying prayers, singing carols and exchanging gifts in remembrance of the birth of their Lord and Savior, Jesus of Nazareth – whose Hebrew name is Yeshua.
+Millions of Christians around the world tomorrow will celebrate Christmas – attending churches, saying prayers, singing carols and exchanging gifts in remembrance of the birth of their Lord and Savior, Jesus of Nazareth – whose Hebrew name is Yeshua.

-We will also be reading from the familiar passages in the Gospel of Luke that describe the circumstances of the Virgin Birth – an event like no other in the history of the world.
+Nevertheless, Christians will be reading today from the familiar passages in the Gospel of Luke that describe the circumstances of the Virgin Birth – an event like no other in the history of the world.

 There have been movies and books about these events.
-But most have focused, understandably, on the notable obedience and sacrifices of Joseph and Mary in bringing the baby Yeshua, whose very name means “salvation,” into the world.
+But most have focused, understandably, on the notable obedience and sacrifices of Joseph and Mary – or Yusef and Miriam – in bringing the baby Yeshua, whose very name means “salvation,” into the world.

-But, have you ever thought about what that experience was like for Jesus?
+But, have you ever thought about what that experience was like for Yeshua?

-We all know how Jesus sacrificed himself for us at the end of His mortal life – the excruciating tortures he endured, the humiliation, the death on the cross.
-But at this time of the year, I often think about the sacrifice He, the co-creator of the universe, made temporarily to give up His omniscience, His omnipotence, His almighty powers and His seat at the right hand of God and to live inside the womb of a young Jewish girl named Mary and to submit himself to the protection of an obscure Jewish builder named Joseph.
+We all know how Yeshua sacrificed Himself for us at the end of His mortal life – the excruciating tortures he endured, the humiliation, the death on the cross.
+But at this time of the year, I often think about the sacrifice He, the co-creator of the universe, made temporarily to give up His omniscience, His omnipotence, His almighty powers and His seat at the right hand of God and to live inside the womb of a young Jewish girl and to submit himself to the protection of an obscure Jewish carpenter.

 He literally stepped down from heaven into a fallen world of danger and deception.
-He even, presumably, had to disengage from His own divine consciousness to become a helpless embryo.
+He even, presumably, had to disengage from His own divine consciousness to become a helpless embryo and newborn baby.
 He had to be born under trying circumstances following a rough 70-mile walk by his parents from Nazareth to Bethlehem.

 He gave up all the unimaginable riches and untold wisdom of the universe to be born in a barn and laid in an animal trough.